-- Create a group using the VirtualBox Manager.
-Do one of the following: - Drag one VM on top of another VM. - Select multiple VMs and select Group from the right-click menu. - Create and manage a group using the command line.
+- Create a group using VirtualBox Manager.
+Do one of the following: - Drag a VM on top of another VM. - Select multiple VMs and select Group from the right-click menu. - Create and manage a group using the command line.
 Do one of the following: - Create a group and assign a VM.
-For example: VBoxManage modifyvm "vm01" --groups "/TestGroup" This command creates a group "TestGroup" and attaches the VM "vm01" to that group. - Detach a VM from the group, and delete the group if empty.
-For example: VBoxManage modifyvm "vm01" --groups "" - This command detaches all groups from the VM "vm01" and deletes the empty group. - Create multiple groups.
+For example: - VBoxManage modifyvm "vm01" --groups "/TestGroup" - This command creates a group TestGroup and attaches the VM vm01 to that group. - Detach a VM from the group, and delete the group if empty.
+For example: VBoxManage modifyvm "vm01" --groups "" - This command detaches all groups from the VM vm01 and deletes the empty group. - Create multiple groups.
 For example:

+'''

 VBoxManage modifyvm "vm01" --groups "/TestGroup,/TestGroup2"

+'''

-This command creates the groups "TestGroup" and "TestGroup2", if they do not exist, and attaches the VM "vm01" to both of them.
+This command creates the groups TestGroup and TestGroup2, if they do not exist, and attaches the VM vm01 to both of them.